ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

   - Prop: ...props
     Type: any
     Default:
-    Notes: Passes through any other props to underlying anchor element
+    Notes: Passes through any other props to underlying div, or in the case of an href prop being passed, anchor, element
 ```

 ### Breadcrumb with Breadcrumb.Items